swiss-territorial-data-lab/proj-sda/README.md

 3. `results_analysis.py`: plot some parameters of the detections to help understand the results (optional).
 4. `merge_detections.py`: merge adjacent detections cut by tiles into a single detection and attribute the class based on the largest area.
 5. `merge_years.py`: merge all the detection layers obtained during inference by year.
-6. `merge_multi_results.py`: merge the results from different models into one dataset of selecte detections.
+6. `merge_multi_results.py`: merge the results from different models into one dataset of selected detections.
 7. `merge_across_years`: dissolve overlapping detections of different years.
 6. `filter_detections.py`: filter detections by overlap with other vector layers.
 The overlapping portion of the detection can be removed or a new attribute is created to indicate the overlapping ratio with the layer of interest.
 Other information such as score, elevation, or slope are also displayed.
 7. `get_dem.sh`: download the DEM of Switzerland.